ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

        P(v)     where v is a particular individual in the domain
 ```

-Here is a simple example showing the syntax of the `∀e` rule in Logika.
+Here is a simple example showing the syntax of the `∀e` rule.
 It shows that given the premises: *All humans are mortal* and *Socrates is a human*, that we can prove that *Socrates is mortal*:

 ```text
 ∀ x (isHuman(x) → isMortal(x)),  isHuman(Socrates) ⊢ isMortal(Socrates)